wednesdayayay/Scrawl/README.md

 I will be trying to use [] brakets to represent paramenter/variable names below they may be a little expanded in some cases like [backgroundcolor1] instead of [bcolor1].
 However in the MIDI/keyboard map I will be using the variable names as they appear in the code just for ease of finding.

 /// MIDI map

-//top row of knobs on nano kontrol (left to right)
+// top row of knobs on nano kontrol (left to right)
 - 16
 - 17
 - 18